Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 Yes, it is safe to rent a car and drive in Cancun.
 Renting a car gives you the freedom to explore off-the-beaten-path areas.

-The traffic is the heaviest in Cancun, once you get out of town there is not much traffic to deal with.
+Traffic is heaviest in Cancun; once you get out of town, there is not much traffic to deal with.

-All over the roads are well maintained and clearly marked- making it an easy area to navigate.
+All the roads are well-maintained and clearly marked, making it an easy area to navigate.

 Is Public Transportation Safe in Cancun?